-This bright red and black building — originally opened as a fire station in 1883, now a fire station museum —catches the eye immediately.
-You’ll see a lot of black and red in Ponce, as they’re the town’s official colors.
+This bright red and black building — originally opened as a fire station in 1883, now a fire station museum — immediately catches the eye.
+(Locals note you’ll see a lot of black and red in Ponce, as they’re the town’s official colors.)

 Legend has it a reckless rider galloped too close to the cliff’s edge.
 As he and his horse toppled over the bluff, someone in the crowd cried: “Christ of Good Health, save him!”
 The rider, saved, built this classic Puerto Rico attraction on the spot where he fell.

 La Placita de Santurce, a grand public plaza at the heart of San Juan’s up-and-coming Santurce neighborhood, serves two purposes.
 During the day, it’s an awesome place to hang out and browse for fruit from local vendors.
 At night, the plaza explodes into life.
 It’s definitely the best place to be once the sun goes down if you’re looking to dance the night away with locals.

 Us?
 We’re happy just being close to the water.
-La Guancha Boardwalk in Ponce offers the perfect opportunity to enjoy fresh sea air, gorgeous ocean views, and, of course, plenty of local food.
+La Guancha Boardwalk in Ponce offers the perfect opportunity to enjoy the fresh sea air, gorgeous ocean views, and, of course, plenty of local food.

 This gorgeous 19th-century relic stands out gloriously along Puerto Rico’s coast thanks to its rose-colored pavilion.
-And the cemetery itself is truly beautiful—oceanside and quiet, it’s a wonderful way to get a sense of the island’s long, long history.
+And the cemetery itself is lovely—oceanside and quiet, it’s a wonderful way to get a sense of the island’s long history.

 When it comes to good ole Puerto Rico tourism, wandering around San Juan can’t be beaten.
 And this last landmark, El Capitolio is smack dab in the center of it—of Puerto Rico’s politics, its history, and, yes, the center of San Juan itself.